willkim1126/Project-Foodie/README.md

 ### Limitations
 Unfortunately, I was not able to run the final model without my laptop crashing.
 There's definitely a way to make this model work, but with the time constraint, I was not able to fit the model properly on time.

+## Fairness Analysis
+Again, due to time constraint I was not able to run the model again and actually run the permuatation test.
+My approach was to divide into two groups, based on the number of steps, group X being recipes with less than 10 steps, and group y being recipes with more than 10 steps.